 In Fall 2009, the Arts Commission contracted with community cultural development consultant Bill Flood, to facilitate a planning process to consider options for a new and sustainable system for providing folklife services in Oregon.
 This new folklife support system was designed to be innovative in how it draws upon and knits together Oregon’s folklife stakeholders and folklife assets, to be current in its approach, and to demonstrate clear strategies for sustainable financial support.
 The Network model was created to build support for folklife and develop an institutional base in a way that the former iterations of the program were not able to accomplish.

 The newly revisioned and revitalized Oregon Folklife Network was launched from its new hub at the University of Oregon in Fall 2010.
 It is emerging as an exciting collaboration of statewide agencies, grassroots organizations, and University resources.
 The Network is still very much under development as we define the partnership model, invite student participation and explore programming collaborations with communities across the state.
 We are currently programming a series of Listening Sessions, and Meet & Greets including face-to-face opportunities to learn about the unique assets and programs already in existence across our state, while reaching out with Network assets to help promote, add value, or fill in gaps identified at the local level.
-Watch for our new Programs page to see what we’re already involved in, or visit the Events page to submit your event, or see what else is happening around the state.
+Check out Programs and Projects to see what we’re doing around Oregon.